CasualJackie/TechFunder/README.md

 ### Dependencies
 * Node v14.8.0 and higher
 * NPM 6.14.8 and higher
-* angular/animations 11.0.4 and higher
-* angular/common 11.0.4 and higher
+* angular/core 11.0.4 and higher
 * angular/compiler 11.0.4 and higher
-* angular/core 11.0.4 and higher
-* angular/forms 11.0.4 and higher
-* angular/platform-browser 11.0.4 and higher
-* angular/platform-browser-dynamic 11.0.4 and higher
-* angular/router 11.0.4 and higher
-* rxjs 6.6.0 and higher
-* tslib 2.0.0 and higher
-* zone.js 0.10.2 and higher

 ### Installing
 * Fork and clone this repository